-A small tree that's little known and rarely used, Manchurian Maple was first introduced into cultivation in 1904 when trees were planted in Britain at the Royal Botanic Gardens, Kew.
+A small tree that's little known and rarely used, Manchurian Maple, or Acer mandshuricum, was first introduced into cultivation in 1904 when trees were planted in Britain at the Royal Botanic Gardens, Kew.

 |Tree Container Size||Stem Caliper||Plant Height||Price|